Table of Contents

 amazon Panasonic Lumix S1 reviews

-As I mentioned before, I’m currently in the market to upgrade myself to mirrorless – and the Panasonic S1 produces a compelling sound.
-After a few days of using the S1 in and around Hobart, I was impressed.
+As I mentioned before, I’m currently in the market to upgrade myself to mirrorless, and the Panasonic S1 itself sounds compelling.
+After using the S1 in and near Hobart for a few days, I was struck by its performance.

 Specifications